HrishikeshP15/Demo/README.md

 # Demo
-This is my first git repo
+This is my first git repo.
+I am  pleased.
+Life is going good